 During the last few months, dengue fever cases have been reported in a number of regions around the globe.
 High dengue activity is occuring in Sri Lanka, India (multiple states), Pakistan (Punjab, Sindh), Philippines, Mexico, Panama, Fiji several areas in West Africa and Palau at the present time.

 Dengue fever is common in many tropical areas of the world that are frequently visited by travellers.
 The illness is often transmitted in urban areas.
 Those affected may develop a severe flu-like illness with a characteristic rash.
 No vaccine is available however the illness risk may be reduced by minimising the number of mosquito bites in affected regions.
 Anti malaria tablets do not protect against dengue fever.
 Travellers are advised to dress appropriately and use high quality insect repellants if required.
 Although rarely fatal, the illness may be severe or prolonged in some individuals and in children.
 Complications may arise.

 All visitors to dengue fever regions are advised to minimise the risk of mosquito bites and seek medical attention if ill.
 Asprin must NOT be used.

 Travellers are advised to consider an update of measles vaccination due to several cases being reported in some countries around the world.
-Recent outbreak of this highly infectious disease have been reported in United Kingdom (Wales), Finland and Indonesia.
+Recent outbreak of this highly infectious disease have been reported in United Kingdom, Pakistan, Taiwan, Greece, Romania, Sweden, Indonesia, Finland and Democratic Republic Congo.
 Typical symptoms of measles include fever, sore eyes, dry cough and a characteristic rash.
 Significant measles outbreaks have occurred in several continents in recent years.